TeselaGen/fsml.org/website/docs/examples/node-red-phycus.md

 ## Import FSML into TeselaGen

-Finally, we are going to trigger the above Node-RED flow to get the FSML Phycus manifest into a TeselaGen Data Grid.
+Now, we are going to trigger the above Node-RED flow to get the FSML Phycus manifest into a TeselaGen Data Grid.
 Since Node-RED flows are essentially HTTP endpoints, we can trigger them with any kind of tool that allows calling http requests.
 If you are a Biomade member you can leverage TeselaGen's Biomade app, if not you can hit the endpoint of any Node-RED server you might have access to.

 The next steps of the example are for Biomade members only.

-### Log into the Teselaegn Biomade app
+#### Log into the Teselaegn Biomade app

 Head to https://biomade.teselagen.com and log in with your credentials _(if you are a Biomade member and don't own an account, contact fsml@teselagen.com to get one)_.

+#### Import TeselaGen Integration file

 After logging into the app, head to [Setting > Intergations](https://biomade.teselagen.com/test/client/settings/integrations-management), you shall see the Integrations Management Panel, where you can upload an existing Integration.
 Included in the [**phycusTeselagenNodeRed.zip**](https://raw.githubusercontent.com/TeselaGen/fsml.org/main/website/static/phycus-tg-nodered-example-01.zip) file you should find a JSON file called `phycus-teselagen-integration.json` that you can use to uploading in the `Upload Existing` button shown below.